0xSero/partisia-docs/docs/zk-computation-fees.md

 ### ZK preprocessing fees

-A ZK contract needs to pay for preprocessing triples which the preprocessing nodes generate at various points during ZK computation.
+A ZK contract needs to pay for the preprocessing triples which the preprocessing nodes generate at various points during ZK computation.
+Preprocessing material is either multiplication triples used during computation to execute multiplications or input masks used during the generation of secret input variables.

 When requesting preprocessing material, each node sends two transactions to the preprocessing contract.
 The cost of each of these transactions is covered using BASE_SERVICE_FEES.

-As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 triples.
+As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 preprocessing triples.

-Preprocessing material is requested in batches of 100,000 triples.
+Preprocessing material is requested in batches of 100,000 triples for multiplication triples and batches of 1,000 triples for input masks.
-This means each batch costs
+This means each batch of multiplication triples costs

 100,000 / 1,000 * 5 = 5,000 USD cents

+while each input mask batch costs

+1,000 / 1,000 * 5 = 5 USD cents

 which is multiplied by 1,000 to get the price in gas.

 In summary:

-ZK_PREPROCESSING_FEE = 2 * BASE_SERVICE_FEES + 500,000 * NO_OF_BATCHES
+ZK_PREPROCESSING_FEE = 2 * BASE_SERVICE_FEES + 5 * BATCH_SIZE * NO_OF_BATCHES

 ### Opening secret variables fees